FumingPower3925/go-leetcode/README.md

 If you wanna use any solution in leetcode keep in mind that if you want to achieve maximum speed, sometimes is necessary to remove the comments.

+If you want to achieve minimum space in any solution keep in mind that you will have to "insert" all the auxiliar functions in the main one.

 # Index

 | Num | Name                                           | Difficulty | Problem                                                                               | Solution                                                                                                                              |